Astrocyte74/tts-hub/README.md

 - Script authoring SSML helpers (Pause, Emphasis, Pitch, Rate) with word/char/duration counters and basic SSML validation.
 - Results: Waveform player and a mini waveform with Loop/Start/End controls and “Export selection” to WAV.
 - Accessibility: ARIA roles for voice lists and queue items; labeled buttons; consistent focus outlines.

+### UI v2 Revamp Additions (Hotkeys, Engine Cards, Clips Flow)

+- Segmented modes promoted to first-class navigation with digit and letter hotkeys.
+- Engine cards include per-engine strengths and overview blurbs; fallback select is retained off-screen for a11y.
+- Quick settings adds hover preview and auto-open Clips toggles (both default on).
+- Results “History” is renamed to “Clips” and the drawer auto-switches from Queue → Clips when the queue drains and results exist.
+- Newest clip gets a brief highlight for quick visual confirmation.
+- Top-bar CTA “Create clip” is the primary action for the one‑column layout.

 ---